(Revised to include many excellent thoughts from readers.)

 Having said all of this, just because the BPRs and the classification lead to a case being dropped into a particular Art Unit does not mean the case will necessarily stay there.
 Individual Technology Centers have procedures by which the head of an Art Unit can try to get a case kicked to some other Art Unit within that Technology Center.
 And the USPTO has a procedure by which the head of an Art Unit can try to get a case kicked to some other Art Unit outside of that Technology Center.

-But the main point here is that with a continuation, there is some chance, albeit not necessarily a strong chase, of getting a different Examiner.
+But the main point here is that with a continuation, there is some chance, albeit not necessarily a strong chance, of getting a different Examiner.
 With an RCE there is almost no chance of getting a different Examiner.

 Loss of pre-AIA status.
 Suppose you have an “old law” case, by which we mean a case in which the patentability is going to be determined by reference to Sections 102 and 103 the way they were before the AIA happened.
 With such a case, if you file an RCE, then there is no risk, none whatsoever, that TYFNIL a court might say that you crossed over the line and ended up with a “new law” case simply because you filed an RCE.
 By definition you cannot add new matter by filing an RCE, which means there is no new matter to accidentally claim (which would convert your case to a “new law” case).